rafiquemt/CarND-Advanced-Lane-Lines/writeup.md

 This process of sliding windows is done for the left and right halves of the images so that we can find the left and right lanes.

+Finally the points points that are found through the sliding window search are fitted to a polynomial using `np.polyfit`.

 The code can be found in `p4.py` in the `sliding_window_histogram_new` method on line 50.
 An image showing the resulting lines found and the fitted polynomial is plotted below

 ![alt text][fitted_lanes]